Quick Comparison: V7 vs V12 - Spec & Test Overview

 The V12 advantage is two-fold.
 First, it runs nearly twice as long as the V7 with the slim roller attachment (63 vs. 32 mins.) and nearly quadruples it for variants with two batteries.

-Second, it has the auto setting absent in the V7 – balancing run time and suction, most helpful on carpeted surfaces.
+Second, it has the auto setting absent in the V7, balancing runtime and suction, which is most helpful on carpeted surfaces.

-The V7, with its smaller battery, isn’t designed for extended range but only for tiny homes for spot cleaning purposes.
+The V7, with its smaller battery, isn’t designed for extended range but rather for tiny homes and spot cleaning.

 Airflow Comparison